ninatu/mood_challenge/README.md

 (applied along 0'th and 2'th axes).

 In order to build a docker with the final model:
-1. Put your trained model in folder `submission_data`
+1. Put your trained model into folder `submission_data`
 2. Run
 ```bash
 docker build . -t mood:latest